 So it follows that if you are determining the best time to transact, in this case the AUD vs DKK, you should pay attention to both Australian Dollar and Danish Krone news and forecasts.

-11-January-19: 2018 was a mixed year for the Danish krone.
-A 4.5 percent loss versus the US dollar was offset by a near-6 percent gain versus the Australian dollar and a slight gain against the pound.
+13-February-19: 2018 was a mixed year for the Danish krone.
+A 4.5 percent loss versus the US dollar was offset by a near-6 percent gain versus the Australian dollar and small gains against other majors.

 Since November, the krone has traded along a channel between kr6.5 and kr6.65 per USD, showing remarkable stability.
 It was, however, quoted within the weakest third of this range at kr6.61 at the time of writing; the krone was down 1.5 percent year-to-date.